Home > Know Your Rights > I’ve been asked to pay a fee

 ENGLAND

-As of 1st June 2020, all fees are regulated under the Tenant Fees Act.
+As of 1st June 2020, all fees are regulated under the Tenant Fees Act, and this has been updated by the Renters Rights Act.
 Your landlord or letting agent can only charge you for the following:

 • Rent